prezly/clubhouse-export-tool/README.md

-# Clubhouse JSON export tool
+# Clubhouse JSON Export Tool

 PHP CLI tool to export all your Clubhouse data into a single JSON file